 But the Romulan family buys a $500,000 home using 100% financing with PMI.
 The first mortgage would also be at 6.25% but payable at $3,079, and PMI costs add another $400 to that payment.

 Total payments for the first mortgage with PMI: $3,479.

 The Romulan family needs to wait two years and obtain an appraisal to show 20% equity to get rid of the insurance.
 But say the Romulans do and the payment drops to $3,079 without PMI.
 The Romulans would not pay less than the Klingons until month 63 of the loan.

 Features of Income Tax Provision for MMI / PMI

 Mortgage Insurance premiums (MMI) are paid on FHA, Rural Housing Loans, and some conventional loans require private mortgage insurance (PMI), both of which are deductible subject to certain provisions:

-- The Tax Relief and Health Care Act provision for PMI tax deductions applies to funding after Dec.
+- The Tax Relief and Health Care Act provision for PMI tax deductions applies to fund after Dec.
 31, 2006.
 This means homeowners can deduct mortgage insurance on loans taken out in 2007.
 The even better news is the fact that under the Mortgage Forgiveness Debt Relief Act of 2007, the PMI tax deduction was extended through 2010.

 - Available to persons filing joint or single returns with less than $100,000 of adjusted gross income (AGI), or $50,000 AGI for married persons filing separately.